- October 23, 2020

 The numbers do not lie; Fail to respect risk % and position sizing and you will have a short lived trading career.

-Even experienced traders should be constantly refreshing the basics and in this article, I am going to cover:
+Even experienced and successful traders should be constantly refreshing the basics about market risk and in this article, I am going to cover:

 - Why you should focus on risk management